jergas/moebiusLib/README.md

 TODO Add a small text and a link here.
 Preliminary I would say: it should be a hereditarily free license, preferably GPL V3, or whatever the FSF is recomending for libraries now, i.e., the GPL V3 equivalent of the LGPL.
 El Erno agrees.
+The main decision here is whether, as a library, we allow it to be used to create proprietary works.
+It is also necessary to find out what the implications are of using the GPL for a library.
+I, Jergas, lean towards GPL V3 with the Affero clause.

 HOW TO